MauricioMoraisZage/MauricioMoraisZage/README.md

   <strong>Node.js, TypeScript, Express, PostgreSQL, Prisma and Docker</strong>.
   I completed the Common Core at <strong>42 Luanda, a campus of the Global 42 Network</strong>, an international peer-to-peer and project-based software engineering ecosystem.
+  I currently work remotely as a <strong>Backend Developer at Jonsero</strong>, contributing to the development of I’m Here, a platform that connects clients with professionals and companies according to their service needs.
 </p>

 <p align="center">